The Wave Transit System: History

 Another system was started in 1887 under similar ownership as the Mobile and Spring Hill under the name Mobile Street Railway.
 It was sold in foreclosure in 1892 and was renamed the Mobile Street Railroad.
 By 1903, the Mobile Street Railroad was combined into Mobile Light & Railroad.
 After the death of J. Howard Wilson in 1939, Mobile Light & Railroad was acquired by National City Lines and renamed Mobile City Lines.
 Mobile City Lines converted the system to buses.
 In 1971, the bus lines were taken over by the Mobile Transit Authority.
 Mobile Transit Authority collapsed in 1995 and the operations were taken over by the City of Mobile under the name Metro Transit.
 In 2005, Metro Transit was renamed The Wave.

 Route list

+Fixed route ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response services.